section-engineering-education/engineering-education/articles/react-native-razorpay/index.md

-In this tutorial, we will be building a simple React Native application and integrate Razorpay to accept payments from users.
+In this tutorial, we will be building a React Native application and a Node.js server to integrate Razorpay into the app to accept payments from users.

 ### Goals